-X We do offer coverage.
+XWe do offer coverage.
 Eligible dependents are:

-- A spouse (including common law spouse) - A child under the age of 26, who is one of the following: - o A natural child - o An adopted child or a child who is lawfully placed for legal adoption - o A step child - o A foster child - o A child under the legal guardianship of the employee - "Any other child" under the age of 26 (unmarried) in a regular parentchild relationship with the employee, meeting all four of the following requirements - o The child's primary residence is the household of the employee - o The employee provides at least 50% of the child's support - o Neither of the child's natural parents resides in that household; and - The employee has the legal right to make decisions regarding the child's medical care. - A grandchild under age 26 whose primary residence is the household of the employee and who is a dependent of the employee for federal income tax purposes for the reporting year in which coverage of the grandchild is in effect.
+- A spouse (including common law spouse) - A child under the age of 26, who is one of the following: - A natural child - An adopted child or a child who is lawfully placed for legal adoption - A step child - A foster child - A child under the legal guardianship of the employee - "Any other child" under the age of 26 in a regular parent-child relationship with the employee, meeting all four of the following requirements - The child's primary residence is the household of the employee - The employee provides at least 50% of the child's support - Neither of the child's natural parents resides in that household; and - The employee has the legal right to make decisions regarding the child's medical care.

+• A grandchild under age 26 whose primary residence is the household of the employee and who is a dependent of the employee for federal income tax purposes for the reporting year in which coverage of the grandchild is in effect.

-• An unmarried child, age 26 or over, of a covered employee may be eligible for dependent coverage, provided that the child is either mentally or physically incapacitated to such an extent to be dependent on the employee on a regular basis as determined by TRS, and meets other requirements as determined by TRS.
+• A child, age 26 or over, of a covered employee may be eligible for dependent coverage, provided that the child is either mentally or physically incapacitated to such an extent to be dependent on the employee on a regular basis as determined by TRS, and meets other requirements as determined by TRS.

-\square We do not offer coverage.
+We do not offer coverage.

-If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+\mathbf{X} If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.